valentynkt/BackendGarden/content/notes/Content Delivery Networks.md

 ### Benefits of Using CDNs

-Using a CDN can significantly enhance the performance and reliability of a website or web service:
+Using a CDN can significantly enhance the performance and reliability of a website or [[Web|web]] service:

 > [!success]- **Advantages of CDNs**:
 > - **Improved Load Times**: Faster page loads from using the nearest server to the user.